php-debugger/php-debugger/CONTRIBUTING.md

 Check our [Issue Tracker](https://github.com/php-debugger/php-debugger/issues) for "good first issue" labels to start contributing.

 ## License
-By contributing to this project, you agree that your contributions will be licensed under The Xdebug License.
-You can find the full text of the license here: [LICENSE](https://github.com/pronskiy/php-debugger/blob/main/LICENSE)
+By contributing to this project, you agree that your contributions will be licensed under the project [LICENSE](LICENSE).